Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Methodology

-\textbf{Neural interpolation.} The shearing operation generates $D$ sheared LF slices $\mathcal{H}_{d\sim D}(L(x,y,s))$ as indicated in Fig.~\ref{fig:CNN}(a).
-We then feed the slices into a neural network, which we dubbed NI network, to directly reconstruct them into high angular resolution LFs.
+\textbf{Neural interpolation.} We then feed the slices $\mathcal{H}_{d}(L(x,y,s))$ into a neural network, which we dubbed NI network, to directly reconstruct high angular resolution LFs.
 This step can be denoted as

 where $f_N(\cdot;\theta)$ is the NI network with trainable parameters $\theta$.
 Detailed configuration of the NI network will be introduced in Sec. \ref{Sec:network}.
 Note that the reconstructed LFs after this step are still under the deformation effect of the shearing operation.
-Therefore, we apply another shearing operation to eliminate this effect after the plenoptic reconstruction, which is termed as inverse shearing for short.
+Therefore, we apply another shearing operation to eliminate this effect after the plenoptic reconstruction, which is termed backward shearing for short.
 This step can be denoted as

 where $\alpha$ is the upsampling factor in the angular dimension and $\mathcal{H}$ is the shearing operation described in Eqn.~\ref{eq:shearing}.
-Due to the reconstruction, the shear amount in the inverse shearing operation is $-\frac{d}{\alpha}$ rather than $-d$.
+Due to the reconstruction, the shear amount in the backward shearing operation is $-\frac{d}{\alpha}$ rather than $-d$.
+Fig. \ref{fig:fusionshear}(a) illustrates reconstructed LFs (EPIs) under a set of shear values.
+An appropriate shear value will help the NI network generate an aliasing-free high angular resolution LF, while an improper shear value will exacerbate the aliasing effects.

-\textbf{Reconstruction cost volume.} In this step, we define the aliasing in reconstructed LF as a kind of cost, which is similar with the matching cost in typical depth estimation or DIBR.
+\textbf{Reconstruction cost volume.} In this step, we define the aliasing in reconstructed LF as a kind of cost, which is similar to the matching cost in the depth estimation task or DIBR task.
 We term the cost as reconstruction cost.
-After the reconstruction and the inverse shearing, we feed the slices $\tilde{L}_{d\sim D}(x,y,s)$ into another neural network, which is termed as DIBR network, as shown in Fig.~\ref{fig:CNN}(b).
-The DIBR network outputs a reconstruction cost volume $\mathcal{C}_{d\sim D}(x,y,s)$ that indicates the aliasing degree of the reconstructed LFs.
+After the reconstruction and the backward shearing, we feed the sheared volume $\{\tilde{L}_{d}(x,y,s)\}_{d\in\mathbb{D}}$ into another neural network, which is termed DIBR network, as shown in Fig.~\ref{fig:CNN}(b).
+The DIBR network outputs a reconstruction cost volume $\{\mathcal{C}_{d}(x,y,s)\}_{d\in\mathbb{D}}$ that indicates the aliasing degree of the reconstructed LFs.
 This step can be described as

 where $f_D(\cdot;\vartheta)$ denotes the DIBR network with trainable parameters $\vartheta$.
 Detailed configuration of the DIBR network will be introduced in Sec. \ref{Sec:network}.
-Despite the objective of the proposed Geo-NI is LF reconstruction, we can conveniently render a depth map from the DIBR network.
+Despite the objective of the proposed Geo-NI being LF reconstruction, we can conveniently render a depth map from the DIBR network.
 Please refer to Sec. \ref{Sec:depth_render} for detail.